- Religion and Philosophy»

 Another reason his name would have been Yoshua is because Matthew 28:19 reads in part “go ye … baptizing them in the name of the father, and of the son, and of the Holy Ghost.”
 That makes the son’s and Holy Ghost’s names having to reflect the father’s.
 The definition of father’s name, Yahveh, as Exodus 3:14 provides means I AM THAT I AM: the “yo” in Yoshua is an abbreviation of Yohuveh and makes it reflect the father’s.
 The “jah” or “yo” in Elijah, who we now know shall become the Holy Ghost (a whole man doing what ghosts do after his resurrection), means I AM THAT I AM also reflecting the father’s name.
 Therefore two messiahs are necessary to fulfill the prophecies.
 The “go ye” in Matthew 28:19 suggests Jesus had been a wanderer prior to becoming the messenger to historical Israel and Elijah will prior to his becoming the messenger to “Judah” of prophecy (Gen. 49:1 & 8-12), so when Jesus said “follow me,” as Exodus 4:8 and Matthew 17:5’s “hear ye him” suggests, both messiahs’ examples are to be followed to enter the promise.

-By knowing words’ definitions and the Bible is a book of MAPS its revelation is obtainable, without words definitions we can only preach the words without a vision of their meanings.
-Therefore, as presented, the purpose for the Bible’s reading “in the name of Jesus” is because it’s a pseudonym for the two different messiahs, Exodus 4:6-8’s first and latter signs.
-So we must look for Elijah the messiah, since Yoshua was diseased, learn how he lived (Rev. 12:5-6) and prepare to follow his example so we may enter the promise called “heaven” and “everlasting life” (Isa.
+By knowing words’ definitions and the fact that the Bible is a book of MAPS its revelation is obtainable, without the words’ definitions we only preach the words without the vision of their meanings.
+Therefore, as presented, the purpose for the Bible’s reading “in the name 'of' Jesus” is because it’s a pseudonym for the two different messiahs, Exodus 4:6-8’s first and latter signs and many others.
+So we must look for Elijah the messiah learn how he lived (Rev. 12:5-6), since Yoshua was diseased by removing his color, and prepare to follow his example to enter the promise called “heaven” and “everlasting life” (Isa.
 7:14-22).
 However, until he enters his temple (Mal.
-3:1B) few if any man except he himself (Rev. 19:12) will know who he is.
+3:1B) few if any man except himself (Rev. 19:12) will know who he is.